yaron4u/EnigmaCracker/README.md

 For assistance with accessing a discovered wallet, reach me out to [vanitious@gmail.com](mailto:vanitious@gmail.com), I will personally help you!

+(I will not help anybody that asks for help to setup EnigmaCracker, every email in that subject will be ignored)

 ### Contributions

 If you want to thank me for the prize you found, I will appreciate it!